Madina Okot: Mississippi State

 Her junior year, Okot successfully transferred to Mississippi State in the United States.
 Her United States visa had been turned down four times before she was successful.
 Head coach Sam Purcell described Okot as "the definition of a diamond in the rough".
 At Mississippi State, Okot immediately distinguished herself as a standout player.
 In her first game she earned 14 points and 17 rebounds.
 She would start every game her junior season, averaging 11.2 points and 9.6 rebounds per game.
 The team's top player, she blocked 38 shots and forced 46 turnovers.
 That year, Okot led Mississippi State to the second round of the NCAA tournament.
 Okot's season included 12 double-doubles, and a season best 21-point, 23-rebound game against Vanderbilt.
 In April, Okot announced she was entering the transfer portal, which was cited as a major loss to Mississippi State.

 University of South Carolina

-In between her junior and senior years, Okot announced she had transferred to the University of South Carolina to play for Dawn Staley.
+In between her junior and senior years, Okot announced she had transferred to South Carolina to play for Dawn Staley.
 Her move to South Carolina was widely reported.
 In transferring, Okot cited her admiration for Staley, South Carolina's coach, and for the opportunity for Carolina's program to produce top players for the WNBA.

+Professional career

+On April 13, 2026, the Atlanta Dream selected Okot as the thirteenth overall pick of the 2026 WNBA draft.